CBD for hot flashes

 What dosage and duration of use are documented in studies?

-Hot flashes, also called vasomotor symptoms or hot flushes, are among the most common and distressing complaints during the menopause.
+Hot flashes, also called vasomotor symptoms or hot flushes, are among the most common and distressing complaints during menopause.
 They typically manifest as a sudden feeling of warmth in the face, neck, and upper chest area, accompanied by skin redness, sweating, and sometimes palpitations or dizziness.
 These episodes can last from a few seconds to several minutes and occur both during the day and at night (so-called Night sweat attacks).

 Pathophysiology: Why do hot flashes occur?